Liberal Arts 325

 English Literary Renaissance, 45.3, 400-424.

-Dr. Zysk received his Ph.D. in English literature from Brown University.
-His research and teaching focus on early British literature, Shakespeare, early modern drama, and medieval drama.
-His current work focuses on intersections between theology and drama, as well as between religion and secularity, across the medieval/early modern divide.
-He is currently completing a book project, Shadow and Substance: The Eucharist in Medieval and Early Modern Drama, which is under contract with the University of Notre Dame Press.
-Professor Zysk has published several essays on Shakespeare and early modern drama in English Literary Renaissance, postmedieval, Journal of Medieval and Early Modern Studies, and a number of edited book collections.
-In 2014, he received a short-term fellowship from the Folger Shakespeare Library in Washington, DC, and in 2016 will participate in a yearlong colloquium on “Teaching Medieval Drama” at the Folger.
+In addition, Professor Zysk has published several essays on Shakespeare and early modern drama in Christianity and Literature, English Literary Renaissance, postmedieval, Journal of Medieval and Early Modern Studies, and a number of edited book collections.
+In 2014, he received a short-term fellowship from the Folger Shakespeare Library in Washington, DC, and in 2016 participated in a yearlong colloquium on “Teaching Medieval Drama” at the Folger.
 Before arriving at UMass Dartmouth, Professor Zysk taught at the University of South Florida and the University of New Hampshire.